wilsonmar/wilsonmar.github.io/_posts/2023-12-25-azure-key-vault.md

 9. Write programming to retrieve secrets from the Key Vault.
    1. Use Bash script to retrieve a secret from the Key Vault
    2. Use Python to retrieve a secret from the Key Vault
-   3. Use C# to retrieve a secret from the Key Vault
+   3. Use C# app to retrieve a secret from the Key Vault
 <br /><br />

 <hr />